ocobanoglu18/rickandmorty/README.md

 # rickandmorty
 Rick&amp;Morty App
+This application was created using rickandmorty's public api.
+The language of the application is swift and swiftUI.
+In this application, data extraction and data manipulation events are done both with rest api and using graphql.

 <p>
 <img width="370" alt="Ekran Resmi 2022-12-02 13 32 26" src="https://user-images.githubusercontent.com/72749463/205273331-0098f6bf-28bc-45d3-9649-7c2b479215e3.png">
 <img width="368" alt="Ekran Resmi 2022-12-02 13 32 46" src="https://user-images.githubusercontent.com/72749463/205273364-d0122800-fce5-4c7d-b48b-bd2137a16b90.png">